Point Vernon, Queensland: History

 The suburb was named after headland Point Vernon, which was in turn named by Richard Bingham Sheridan (the Harbour Master of Maryborough) in 1861 after Captain Charles Egerton Harcourt-Vernon, the commander of HMS Cordelia, which conveyed the first Governor of Queensland, George Bowen, to Queensland in 1859.

+Dunn's Enclosure was built by Andrew Dunn in the 1920s as an enclosed swimming spot on the beach at Point Vernon.
+It is on the Fraser Coast Local Heritage Register and was nominated for inclusion by George Seymour when he was deputy mayor of the Fraser Coast Regional Council.